microsoft/GlobalSecureAccess-Training/website/docs/Pre-requisites/ConnectorPA.md

 #### Recommendations for the connector server

 - Optimize performance between the connector and the application.
 Physically locate the connector server close to the application servers.
-For more information, see [Optimize traffic flow with Microsoft Entra application proxy](../identity/app-proxy/application-proxy-network-topology.md).
+For more information, see [Optimize traffic flow with Microsoft Entra application proxy](https://learn.microsoft.com/en-us/entra/identity/app-proxy/application-proxy-network-topology).
 - Make sure the connector server and the web application servers are in the same Active Directory domain or span trusting domains.
 Having the servers in the same domain or trusting domains is a requirement for using single sign-on (SSO) with integrated Windows authentication (IWA) and Kerberos Constrained Delegation (KCD).
 If the connector server and web application servers are in different Active Directory domains, use resource-based delegation for single sign-on.

 ### Prepare your on-premises environment

 Start by enabling communication to Azure data centers to prepare your environment for Microsoft Entra application proxy.
 If there's a firewall in the path, make sure it's open.
 An open firewall allows the connector to make HTTPS (TCP) requests to the Application Proxy.

-> [!IMPORTANT]
-> If you are installing the connector for Azure Government cloud follow the [prerequisites](../identity/hybrid/connect/reference-connect-government-cloud.md#allow-access-to-urls) and [installation steps](/azure/active-directory/hybrid/connect/reference-connect-government-cloud).
-This requires enabling access to a different set of URLs and an additional parameter to run the installation.

 #### Open ports